riyuzenn/iv/palettes/clover.md

 ### Design Parameters

-Here are some design parameters with the color code that I designed using [figma](https://figma.com) to help visualize the colors of the IV Spade.
+Here are some design parameters with the color code that I designed using [figma](https://figma.com) to help visualize the colors of the IV Clover.

 #### Alphas